 ‘Big Picture’ is a free and impartial educational resource that explores the innovations and implications of cutting-edge science.
-It sets out to connect modern biomedical science with its ethical and social challenges (including looking at how research impacts on individuals) and place bioscience research in a historical and cultural context.
+It sets out to connect modern biomedical science with its ethical and social challenges (including looking at how research impacts on individuals) and to place bioscience research in a historical and cultural context.
 We have covered a wide range of topics, such as obesity, nanoscience, cognition, evolution, music and climate change.
 See our issues page for a full list.

 We believe parents, public engagement professionals, librarians and anyone else with a desire to learn more about science will also find ‘Big Picture’ useful.